Close

 • Other factors the court deems relevant

-If these factors show the risk of abuse is gone, a protective order older than two years can be dismissed.
+If these factors show the risk of abuse is gone, a protective order older than three years can be dismissed.

-If the order has been in effect for one year or longer, then there are multiple reasons the protective order could be dismissed:
+If the order has been in effect for one year or longer, then there are multiple reasons the protective order could be dismissed, such as the following:

 • The reason the order was issued no longer exists